total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 }));
 ```

-Despite TypeScript not expecting an `age` on `User`, it doesn't throw an error, and at runtime the object will indeed contain an `age` property.
+Despite TypeScript not expecting an `age` on `User`, it doesn't show an error, and at runtime the object will indeed contain an `age` property.

 Your task is to determine why TypeScript isn't raising an error in this case, and find two different solutions to make it error appropriately when an unexpected property is added.